syntasso/kratix-docs/docs/main/08-troubleshooting.md

      kubectl get workplacement <workplacement-name> -o yaml | grep targetDestinationName
      ```

-1. Did Kratix write the document to the Destination?
+1. Check the document was successfully written to the Destination
    - Check the Destination statestore and see if it contains the desired files.
      By default the files for a workplacement will be in the directory structure
      of: